 Once a CDL driver has passed prescreening and is working for a company, they are subject to mandatory random drug testing.
 Every CDL driver is part of a random testing selection pool and is eligible for random testing whenever he or she is on duty, as well as just before or after.
 These random tests come up throughout the year, and when a driver receives a summons for a test, he or she must respond immediately.

-Post-accident drug and alcohol testing are necessary in some situations after an accident, depending on its severity.
+Post-accident drug and alcohol testing is necessary for some situations after an accident, depending on its severity.
 If the accident involves a human fatality, an injury that involves treatment away from the scene of the accident, or incapacitation of a vehicle involved in the crash, the driver may be subject to a drug test (refer to FMCSA guidelines to evaluate the situation).
 Drug tests must take place within 32 hours of the accident, and alcohol tests within 8 hours.

 If a company suspects a driver of being under the influence of drugs or alcohol, they may require that driver to take a drug test.
 The DOT requires companies with two or more drivers to have a designated employee representative or supervisor who must go through strict training to be able to identify these symptoms.